kpn-dsh/dsh-cli/design/identifiers.md

       in the scope of a pipeline.
     * `ResourceName` - Human friendly name of an instance of a resource realization in the scope of a pipeline.
-    * `ResourceProfile` - Specifies the profile that is used when a resource is deployed or started.
+    * `ProfileId` - Specifies the profile that is used when a resource is deployed or started.
       Optional, because in many cases a profile doesn't make sense as resources are managed outside Trifonius (e.g. for DSH Kafka topics).